gavinhoward/bc/manuals/development.md

 by the `BcNum` having a `NULL` limb array (`num`) and a `cap` of 0 (which should *never* happen with a real number, though the other fields could be 0).

-If this is the case, then the `BcNum` stores the function that stores the string in the `rdx` field, and it stores the index of the string in the `scale` field.
+The `BcNum` stores the function that stores the string in the `rdx` field, and it stores the index of the string in the `scale` field.
 This is used to actually load the string if necessary.

+Note that historically, string information was stored in the `loc` field of the `d` union in a `BcResult`.
+This was changed recently to standardize; now, all string information are stored in the `n` field of the `d` union regardless.
+This means that all string information is stored in `BcNum`'s.
+This removes extra cases.

+Also, if a temp is made with a string, then the result type should still be `BC_RESULT_STR`, not `BC_RESULT_TEMP`.
+This is to make it easier to do type checks.

 ### Pseudo-Random Number Generator